 Along with the Latin Grammy, he won an Indie Music Channel Award for Best R&B Producer (2015) and the Oakland Indie Mayhem People's Choice Award (2015).
-He's also been nominated for 2 Hollywood Music in Media Awards (2015 & 2016) and an Oakland Indie Award (2015).
+He was also been nominated for 2 Hollywood Music in Media Awards (2015 & 2016) and an Oakland Indie Award (2015).

 You can hear him playing congas on the 2019 Billboard Top 10 Dance Chart hit, Taylor Swift - Me (The Robert Eibach Remix).
-He is also the resident percussionist for the Ultimate Jam Night shows at the Whisky A Go Go on Sunset Blvd.
+He is also the resident percussionist for the Ultimate Jam Night shows at the legendary Whisky A Go Go.
+He has also recorded and/or performed with Con Funk Shun, DJs Jay-J, Julius Papp, Robert Eibach, Bobby Kimball and Steve Lukather of Toto, R&B recording artists Case, Samuelle (Club Nouveau), Michael Cooper, Janelle Monáe.

 He performed on the Latin Grammy nominated album "Adelante" by Lucky Diaz and the Family Jam Band for Best Children's Album and was a producer of their 2017 album "Made in LA", which debuted at #14 on iTunes and was featured in Billboard Magazine.
 Made in LA featured the song, Paletero Man, which Sirius XM radio declared the #1 kid’s song of the summer.
 He also co-produced, Hold Tight, Shine Bright, a Children’s Music album that features 33 different award winning and critically acclaimed artists.
 It debuted at #4 on iTunes and was also featured in Billboard magazine.

-As a solo artist, he’s performed alongside Leela James, Loose Ends, Fantastic Negrito and has performed at notable venues such as Slim's SF, Hotel Café LA, Sundays in the Redwoods Woodminster Amphitheater Oakland, Underground Music Showcase (UMS) Denver, Club Fox Redwood City CA, Room 5 LA, Kulak's North Hollywood, The Jackalope (SXSW) Austin TX, The Soiled Dove Underground Denver, Ashkenaz Berkeley, The Hotel Utah SF.
+As a solo artist under the moniker D. Edward, he’s performed alongside Leela James, Loose Ends, Fantastic Negrito and has performed at notable venues such as Slim's SF, Hotel Café LA, Sundays in the Redwoods - Woodminster Amphitheater Oakland, Underground Music Showcase (UMS) Denver, Club Fox Redwood City CA, Room 5 LA, Kulak's North Hollywood, The Jackalope (SXSW) Austin TX, The Soiled Dove Underground Denver, Ashkenaz Berkeley, The Hotel Utah SF.

 His first solo album, Little Red Box, gained radio airplay around the USA.
 His song "Truly" broke the Top 20 of the FMQB Adult Contemporary Chart and remained on the chart for almost a year.

-His music video, “Love Is”, premiered on Magic Johnson's Aspire TV Network and the second, "Show Me (featuring Jenna Lavoie)", was selected by MTV & Vh1 for their online format.
+His music video, “Love Is” (2014), premiered on Magic Johnson's Aspire TV Network and the second, "Show Me (featuring Jenna Lavoie)", was selected by MTV & Vh1 for their online format.

-His music under the moniker "D. Edward", can be heard on Pandora, iHeart Radio, Apple Music, Amazon Music, Tidal, Spotify radio among others.
+His music can be heard on Pandora, iHeart Radio, Apple Music, Amazon Music, Tidal, Spotify radio among others.

 As an actor, Dale starred in the film, Unspoken (1999), directed by Stacey Marbrey, that won a SAG Award and was inducted into the Black Filmmakers Hall of Fame.
 In 2019, he was featured in the Marriott Bonvoy commercials, directed by Jean-Pierre Jeunet and filmed by Cinematographer Janusz Kaminsky, that debuted during the Academy Awards.
 He has also worked on many independent films.

 This year (2022) marks a new beginning as a solo music artist.
-He is rebranding from D. Edward to Dale Edward Chung with his first single "It's Over" set for release April 13, 2022.
+He has rebranded from D. Edward to Dale Edward Chung his first single "It's Over" won the Los Angeles Indie Film Fest award for Best Original Song and the EdiPlay International Film Festival award for Best Music Video in Paris, France.